 There are a few things to note about fees and how they are managed:

-- Chargeback fees are set by the acquirer (merchant bank).
+• Chargeback fees vary depending on the payment processor or acquirer (merchant bank).

-- The chargeback fee, along with the chargeback amount, is usually withdrawn automatically from the merchant’s bank account.
+• The chargeback fee, along with the chargeback amount, is usually withdrawn automatically from your merchant account.

 Are Fees Higher for High-Risk Merchants?

 Some merchants are classified as “high risk” because it is risky to do business with them.
-These merchants could potentially cause acquirers to lose money.
+These merchants could potentially cause acquirers or card networks to lose money.

 Since the acquirer’s bottom line is in jeopardy, it needs some sort of insurance or protection against financial loss.
 One way acquirers reduce the risk of working with high-risk merchants is to increase fees.